AdobeDocs/experience-manager-64.en/help/sites-administering/concepts.md

 * maintained directly in AEM (generic).
 * maintained in the eCommerce engine and made available in AEM.

-  Depending on the data type it is [synchronized](#catalog-maintenance-data-synchronization) as necessary, or accessed directly; for example, highly volatile and critial data such as product prices are retrieved from the ecommerce engine (e.g. hybris) on every page request to ensure they are always up-to-date.
+  Depending on the data type it is [synchronized](#catalog-maintenance-data-synchronization) as necessary, or accessed directly; for example, highly volatile and critial data such as product prices are retrieved from the ecommerce engine on every page request to ensure they are always up-to-date.

 In either case, when the product data has been entered/imported into AEM it can be seen from the **Products** console.
 Here the card and list views of a product show information such as: